Wombat Monitoring Data

 A summary of the results of these surveys is given below with links to more detailed reports.

 DPIPWE has been monitoring trends in wombat populations in northern, eastern, central and southern Tasmania for 35 years and on Flinders Island for 25 years.

-Wombat numbers have generally increased over the past 32 years and numbers have been stable or increasing over the past eight years
+Wombat numbers have generally increased over the past 32 years and numbers have been stable or increasing over the past ten years

 Counts of wombats in the areas west of the Tamar mirror the decreasing trend in wombat counts recorded by the University of Tasmania in the Narawntapu National Park and provide further evidence that the wombat population in this area has substantially reduced.

 The monitoring data indicate that the wombat population decrease is localised to the west Tamar area with no evidence to suggest there is a decrease in wombats more broadly in Tasmania.
 Closer examination of the monitoring data has not revealed other localised areas where wombat numbers have changed, and this will remain a focus of further investigation.